-- Limit the total number of vacation rental licenses to preserve the City's long term housing supply. - Apply a hard cap on licenses issued between 200 and 300 (roughly 4% 5% of the total housing stock). - Provide that the City Council may adjust the license cap by resolution. - Limit transferability of licenses, upon sale, to commercial zones (or areas adjacent to commercial zones) - Institute proximity limits to avoid concentration of VRDs to the point that they change the character of residential neighborhoods: - Allow only one VRD per street face segment in R-1 and R-2 zones; - Limit VRDs in R-3 and R-4 zones to one multi-family or single family dwelling per street face segment
+- Limit the total number of vacation rental licenses to preserve the City's long term housing supply. - Apply a hard cap on licenses issued between 220 and 275 (roughly 4% 5% of the total housing stock. - Provide that the City Council may adjust the license cap by resolution. - Limit transferability of licenses, upon sale, to commercial zones - Institute proximity limits to avoid concentration of VRDs to the point that they change the character of residential neighborhoods: - Allow only one VRD per street face segment in R-1 and R-2 zones - Limit VRDs in R-3 and R-4 zones to one multi-family or single family dwelling per street face segment